 Successful sales organizations use onboarding sessions to teach reps about the organization’s best practices, and they reinforce these standards with coaching.
 These one-on-one sessions are a great opportunity to identify and correct behavior that doesn’t fit with the organization’s vision or standard process.

-According to Google’s Project Oxygen study, coaching is the number one driver of organizational performance.
+Organizations that provide effective sales coaching enjoy 16.7% higher annual revenue growth than those that don’t.
 That’s why it’s important for sales leaders to resist the temptation to “be the hero” and take the reins of a lagging deal to score the big win.
 By taking over, sales leaders deprive their teams of the ability to refine their skills and improve.

 Sales organizations that establish coaches rather than “heroes” are able to turn every member of their salesforce into competent deal closers.
 It’s more profitable to have 100 highly skilled closers than a handful of heroes.